Super Retirement Frequently Asked Questions

 It’s recommended you speak with a financial adviser to make sure you have all the right information before making any decisions about retirement.

-You can make personal contributions to your super at any time via direct debit, BPAY or in person at any Suncorp store.
+You can make personal contributions to your super at any time via direct debit, BPAY or in person at any Suncorp branch.
 But remember to keep the ‘contribution caps’ in mind so you don’t run into any extra costs at tax time.

 You can also set up a direct debit from your nominated bank account for regular contributions.
 We’ll debit your account on or around the 15th day of the relevant month, depending on whether you have set up monthly, quarterly, half-yearly or yearly contributions.